 - Always use the mat to hold the material to be cut unless the material has its own protective backing. - If your mat arrived with a can of Krylon Easy Tack, carefully follow the directions on the can.
 Shake the can well and place your mat on newspaper in a well-ventilated area such as a patio or inside a garage.
 Never spray near other objects!
-Spray the top printed side once vertically and once horizontally, making sure to cover the surface thoroughly, but do not soak.
+Spray the top printed side back and forth vertically and horizontally, making sure to cover the surface thoroughly, but do not soak.
 Allow about 30 minutes to dry. - While Krylon Easy Tack has proven to be an excellent mat adhesive for cutting paper and cardstock, alternative adhesives may be used in place of the Krylon.
-If you are cutting thicker materials, such as stiffened felt or styrene, you may want to experiment with stronger adhesives or use painter's tape to secure the material to the mat. - Use a plastic scraper (an old credit card will suffice) to scrape off any random material pieces remaining on the mat after a cut.
-For finer particles of paper or lint, one can use masking tape to clean or, even better, the lint rollers with tear-off sheets can be used.
-Tear off the sheet and then press down and pull up across the surface of the mat to clean in sections. - When mats sprayed with Krylon begin to lose their stickiness, they can be washed.
+If you are cutting thicker materials, such as stiffened felt or styrene, then you may want to experiment with stronger adhesives or use painter's tape to secure the material to the mat.
+If you are cutting thin paper, then you may want to experiment with lighter adhesives. - Use a plastic scraper (an old credit card will suffice) to scrape off any random material pieces remaining on the mat after a cut.
+For finer particles of paper or lint, you can use a lint roller.
+Tear off a sheet and then press down and pull up across the surface of the mat to clean in sections. - When mats begin to lose their stickiness, they can be washed.
 Use a mild dishwashing detergent, warm water, and a soft brush to thoroughly clean the surface.
 Then allow to thoroughly dry.
-You may find that the mat regains its original stickiness.
-But if not, repeat the same procedure above to spray with Krylon.

-- If the newly-sprayed mat is too sticky, causing difficulty in removing paper pieces, dab an old, but clean T-Shirt over the surface of the mat until stickiness is more appropriate for your material. - Avoid direct contact between the pinch wheels and the mat as the rubber on the wheels will tend to pick up the adhesive and then later stick to the paper or cardstock you are cutting.
+Normally, the mat will regain its original stickiness.
+But if not, spray again with Krylon. - If the newly-sprayed mat is too sticky, causing difficulty in removing paper pieces, dab an old, but clean T-Shirt over the surface of the mat until stickiness is more appropriate for your material. - Avoid direct contact between the pinch wheels and the mat as the rubber on the wheels will tend to pick up the adhesive and then later stick to the paper or cardstock you are cutting.
 If this happens, these rubber wheels may be cleaned with isopropyl alcohol or Un-Du.
 Move the wheel away from a grit shaft, apply the cleaner to a clean rag or paper towel, and rub the entire wheel until free of adhesive. - One alternative to spraying the entire mat with the adhesive is to mask off all areas except for those you will be using and spraying only those areas.
-For example, if you only cut from 12 x 12 cardstock, then only apply adhesive to that portion of the mat.
+For example, if you only cut from 12" x 12" cardstock, then only apply adhesive to that portion of the mat.
 This also economizes your usage of adhesive. - Alternatively, silicon spray or silicon grease can be applied to the rubber wheels and then the adhesive from the mat will not stick to the rubber.
 Do not spray the wheels directly; instead spray a clean rag or a paper towel and then apply the wet paper towel to the wheels, or use a cotton swab to apply the silicon to the wheels.